gaphor/gaphor/docs/getting_started.md

 ### Relations

-Relations are line-like elements that form relationships between elements in the diagram.
+Relations are line-like items that form relationships between elements in the diagram.
 Each end of a relation is in one of two states:

 1. Connected to an element and the handle turns red